 “And it wasn’t all thawed?”
 Sayid asked.

-Ryan was munching on chips and said, “I checked earlier, and the key to the freezer was still on hanging on the hook in the lab closet.
+Charlie was munching on chips and said, “I checked earlier, and the key to the freezer was still on hanging on the hook in the lab closet.
 The closet is only locked when we’re not in the lab.”

 “What about when you come to lunch?
 Do you leave the closet unlocked?”